maxperala/MFT-Public/README.md

 ![screenshots](screenshots.jpg)

->*28.1. status update*
+>*31.1. status update*
->The app is now available for public beta testing through Apple TestFlight!
->You can opt-in using [this link](https://testflight.apple.com/join/Q88cuyS9)
+>The app has been released on the Apple [App Store](https://apps.apple.com/us/app/memories-from-tampere/id6741048584) 🎉

 ## Description